 Spotless recognises how important accurate session data is, both because of compliance and also because a single failure here can mess up a whole set of data.
 We want to ensure that these commonly found session errors will never plague your business again.

 Data Validation is designed for data which already have a format.
 This is typically data which have been obtained from a 3rd party source, eg UGC data, scraped data or data obtained directly from another organisation.
 The format of the data is often incompatible with the data in one's own data warehouse or Data Lake.
 When Spotless data validation is used both the date and its format are checked and, if necessary, modified, to ensure that all your data are in the same format.

-To get started with Spotless Data Quality API you can test a file in a CSV or TSV format by scrolling down the home page to where it says Add Your Data File or you create a new plan.
-You will need to sign-up using your facebook, google or github account or simply with your email address, but be aware that if there are problems with your file and the filters you applied to it, resulting in an automatic flag being sent to our data science team who will use these contact details to get in touch with you so you can discuss what to do next.
-You can also view our videos on cleansing an EPG file and cleansing a genre column which explain how to use our API.
+To get started with Spotless Data Quality API you can test a file in a CSV or TSV format by going to the My Filters page.
+You will need to sign-up using your Facebook, Google or GitHub account or simply with your email address in order to see this page, but be aware that if there are problems with your file and the filters you applied to it, resulting in an automatic flag being sent to our data science team who will use these contact details to get in touch with you so you can discuss what to do next.
+You can also view our videos on data cleaning an EPG file and data cleaning a genre column which explain how to use our API.

 We guarantee that your data will be secure and not visible available to any 3rd parties during the period of time it is in our care, using the https protocol among our security precautions.

 Here is a quick link to our FAQ.
 You can also check out our range of Subscription Packages and Pricing.
 If you would like to contact us you can speak to one of our team by pressing on the white square icon with a smile within a blue circle, which you can find in the bottom right-hand corner of any of the web pages on our site.

 If your data quality is an issue or you know that you have known sources of dirty data but your files are just too big, and the problems too numerous to be able to fix manually please do log in and try now